Bill Russell: Accomplishments and legacy

+In October 2024, Boston Mayor Michelle Wu and other officials announced that the city would rename the new North Washington Street Bridge (located near TD Garden) in honor of Russell.
+At the time of the renaming, the "William Felton 'Bill' Russell Bridge" was under construction as the replacement of a bridge known locally as the Charlestown Bridge.

 Statue

 In 2013, Boston honored Russell by erecting a statue of him on City Hall Plaza.
 He is depicted in-game, surrounded by 11 plinths representing the 11 championships he helped the Celtics win.
 Each plinth features a key word and related quote to illustrate Russell's multiple accomplishments.
 The Bill Russell Legacy Foundation, established by the Boston Celtics Shamrock Foundation, funded the project.
 The art is by Ann Hirsch of Somerville, Massachusetts, in collaboration with Pressley Associates Landscape Architects of Boston.
 The statue was unveiled on November 1, 2013, with Russell in attendance.
 During the spring of 2015, two statues of children were added, honoring Russell's commitment to working with children.
 These statues were modeled by a local boy from Somerville and multiple girls from the surrounding area.

 West Coast Conference's Russell Rule

 On August 2, 2020, the West Coast Conference (WCC), which has been home to Russell's alma mater of USF since the league's formation in 1952, became the first NCAA Division I conference to adopt a conference-wide diversity hiring commitment, announcing the Russell Rule, named after Russell and based on the National Football League's Rooney Rule.
 In its announcement, the WCC stated: "The 'Russell Rule' requires each member institution to include a member of a traditionally underrepresented community in the pool of final candidates for every athletic director, senior administrator, head coach and full-time assistant coach position in the athletic department."